DFKI-NI/mir_robot/README.md

 To install things on the internal MiR PC:

-* connect a monitor and keyboard to the ports that are exposed on one corner of the MiR
+* Connect a monitor, keyboard and USB stick with a live Linux system to the ports that are exposed on one corner of the MiR.
-* boot into a live USB linux system
+* Boot into the live USB Linux system.
-* `chroot` into the MiR PC
+* `chroot` into the MiR PC:

-    1. mount MiR partition and bind /dev, /run etc.. you can use fdisk -l to figure out which partition to mount.
+    1. Mount MiR partition and bind /dev, /run etc.
+       You can use fdisk -l to figure out which partition to mount.
        (Here it's _sda3_):

        ```bash
        sudo mkdir -p /media/mir
-       sudo mount /dev/sda3 /media/mir/
+       sudo mount /dev/sda3 /media/mir

        for dir in /dev /dev/pts /proc /sys /run; do sudo mount --bind $dir /media/mir/@$dir; done
        ```